Yamazaki93/TSWRDConnector/README.md

 ## Known Issues

  - Limited buttons support only, EStop, Alert, Bell, Sand, Pantograph, Horn, PZB are supported.
 Wiper, Lights and other function buttons are NOT supported at the moment.
+Key legend coming soon.
- - Lever may still "run away," especially on those with small knotches.
-I will try to improve them in future releases.
-Meanwhile, tapping the corresponding control key on the keyboard should get them back in-sync.
+ - Lever may still "run away" in some cases, especially on those with small knotches.
+I will try to improve them in a future release.
+Meanwhile, tapping the corresponding control key on the keyboard briefly (1 or 2 times) should get them back in-sync.
  - Lever adjustment speed is determined by the game.
 So it may run slow depending on which lever you are adjusting.
-But it should still go to the commanded position on RD.
+But it should still go to the commanded position on RailDriver.
+ - In very rare cases, the connector may mis-identify your train or show wrong status.
+In this case, restarting the connector mid-session should fix this.
+The connector should directly enter Calibration mode if it's started after the session is loaded.

 ## Building

-To build this from source, Visual Studio 2019, C# WindowsForm Development Package is needed.
+To build this from source, Visual Studio 2019, C# WindowsForm Development Option is needed.

 ## Credits